rerun-io/gradio-rerun-viewer/README.md

 </td>
 <td align="left"><code>None</code></td>
-<td align="left">An optional list of strings that are assigned as the classes of this component in the HTML DOM.
-Can be used for targeting CSS styles.</td>
+<td align="left">An optional list of strings that are assigned as the classes of this component in</td>
 </tr>

 <tr>